viernes, 29 de noviembre de 2024

 Male Green-winged Teal (Anas carolinensis) and one of the accompanying females

-This long-distance migrant breeds in northern USA and winters in Honduras.
+According to "Rare Birds of the Canary Islands" (Lynx Edicions), this long-distance migrant breeds in northern USA and winters in Honduras.
 It is the fifth most recorded American duck in the Canary Islands, surprisingly less frequent than Blue-winged Teal (Anas discors).
-As of June 2013, the date of publication of "Rare Birds of the Canary Islands" (Lynx Edicions), there had been 11 accepted records in the archipelago, mostly from Tenerife.
-Since then, other sightings have probably been added to the total.
+As of publication in June 2013, there had been 11 accepted records in the archipelago, mostly from Tenerife.

 Male Green-winged Teal (Anas carolinensis), with Common Coot (Fulica atra)